Saint John’s presents Pax Christi Award to Marty Haugen and the Rev. J. Michael Joncas

-Saint John's Abbey and University will present its Pax Christi Award to David Haas, Marty Haugen and the Rev. J. Michael Joncas on Sunday, June 25, in Collegeville.
-The award will be presented during a private luncheon in the Great Hall.
+Saint John's Abbey and University presented its Pax Christi Award to Marty Haugen and the Rev. J. Michael Joncas on Sunday, June 25, 2017, in Collegeville.

-The presentation will follow a mini concert at 10 a.m. by the National Catholic Youth Choir and Mass at 10:30 a.m. featuring the National Catholic Youth Choir, Abbey Schola and St. John's Boys' Choir.
-The concert and Mass will both take place in the Abbey and University Church and are open to the public.
+The presentation followed a mini concert by the National Catholic Youth Choir and Mass, featuring the National Catholic Youth Choir, Abbey Schola and St. John's Boys' Choir.

 Haugen is a liturgical composer, workshop presenter, performing and recording artist, and author from Eagan, Minnesota.